drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 Going back to PCBWay for the next designs and contributing to their community project forum, really is the best kind of praise that I can muster for any vendor.

-On that note, we plan to post this design to the PCBWay community forum as our first experiment in this pardadim.
+On that note, we plan to post this design to the PCBWay community forum as our first experiment in this paradigm.
 We are eager to see how it works out.